 - fluid, blood, or air in the chest cavity

 Researchers do not fully understand why endometriosis happens.
-There are many theories including:
+However, there are many theories, including:

-- Abnormal circulation of endometrial cells.
-This is when the cells that line the uterus enter into circulation through the bloodstream or lymph system, a series of interconnected immune glands.
+- Abnormal circulation of endometrial cells: This is when the cells that line the uterus enter into circulation through the bloodstream or the lymph system, which is a series of interconnected immune glands.

-- Metaplasia.
-This is when one type of cell randomly transforms into another.
+- Metaplasia: Metaplasia is when one type of cell randomly transforms into another.

-During a pelvic ultrasound, an ultrasound wand is inserted into the vagina to look for cysts on the ovaries and other changes that may be associated with endometriosis.
+During a pelvic ultrasound, a doctor will insert an ultrasound wand into the person’s vagina to look for cysts on the ovaries and other changes that may be associated with endometriosis.

-There is currently no cure for endometriosis, but there are treatments that have been shown to reduce symptoms markedly.
+There is currently no cure for endometriosis, but treatments can significantly reduce the symptoms.

-A doctor will determine the best treatment for endometriosis based on:
+The following factors will determine the best treatment options for a person:

 - severity of symptoms